Virtual sessions are 55 minutes. Please call for rate. Sliding scale options, when available.

 What to expect in a virtual session:

-Virtual sessions combine tools from Somatic Experiencing® (SE™), Kathy’s Kain’s Somatic Practice, sensorial attunement practices from the Danis Bois Method, and my socio-historical, embodied approach to holding space in the therapeutic encounter.
-This cumulative approach offers a framework for sensing and feeling into where a person is “stuck” psychophysiologically, be it at the level of one’s narrative descriptions of self and the world, or via the ways in which one’s body/nervous system responds/reacts to stress in the environment, past or present.
-Sessions can be described as a practice in deep, relational co-attunement and listening, facilitated by pausing at intervals for slowing down and tracking dysregulated nervous system states that inhibit the experience or awareness of what’s actually occurring in the immediate present.
-The intention is to build resilience through nervous system regulation, so that one’s physiology builds nuanced capacity to emotionally and physically expand and contract in alignment with the context at hand.
+Virtual sessions combine tools from Kathy’s Kain’s Somatic Practice, sensorial attunement practices from the Danis Bois Method, Somatic Experiencing® (SE™), and my socio-historical, embodied approach to holding space in the therapeutic encounter.
+This cumulative approach offers a framework for sensing into where a person feels unmet or overwhelmed, be it at the level of one’s narrative descriptions of self, community, and the world, or via the ways in which one’s body reacts to stress and injustices in the environment, past or present.
+Sessions can be described as a practice in deep, relational listening, facilitated by pausing at intervals for slowing down and tracking unmet emotional and body states that inhibit the experience or awareness of one’s potentiality and sense of belonging.
+The intention is to cultivate resilience through body-centered and emotional regulation, so that one’s physiology and connection to community can support nuanced capacity to emotionally and physically expand and contract in alignment with the context at hand.

-Integrated into all sessions is a socio-historical approach that integrates critical anthropology with trauma-focused somatic therapy.
+Underscoring all sessions is a socio-historical, trauma-focused approach.
 This approach engages the whole person, meaning equal attention is given to individual/familial experiences and the broader socio-historical worlds in which individual/familial experiences are lived, collectively and intergenerationally.
-‘Socio-historical worlds’ refers to unrecognized and non-repaired historic events and specifically the social trauma responses to such unreckoned historic events: imperial conquest; slavery; colonialism; genocide; forced and voluntary migrations and refugee phenomena; indenturement; cultural and institutional enforcements of binary sex and gender normatively; cultural, institutional and national practices of racialization and ethnicization; cultural and institutional practices of ability normatively; loss of citizenship and community from geo-political border shifting; and war and environmental crises.
-The intention is to not separate or hierarchize individual/familial experience from the broader social-historical events in which current life is culturally and legally situated; rather, the approach is to understand how they equally impact every human’s day-to-day life experiences.
+‘Socio-historical worlds’ refers to unrecognized and non-repaired historic events and specifically the social trauma responses to such non-repaired events: imperial conquest; violent land dispossession; slavery; colonialism; genocide; forced and voluntary migrations and refugee phenomena; indenturement; cultural and institutional enforcements of binary sex and gender normatively; cultural, institutional and national practices of racialization and ethnicization; cultural and institutional practices of ability normatively; loss of citizenship and community from geo-political border shifting; and war and environmental crises.
+The intention is to not separate, dehistoricize or hierarchize individual/familial experience from the broader social-historical events and material consequences in which current life is culturally and legally situated; rather, the approach is to understand how they equally impact every human’s day-to-day life experiences.